 All of these characters were inspired to some extent by the old ones from the Cthulu mythos created by H.P Lovecraft, who were similarly ancient Demons who were sealed beneath the earth, yearning for a chance to return.

-Indeed even the designs for monsters like the Shadows and Dahak were somewhat Lovecraftian.
+Even the designs for monsters like the Shadows and Dahak were somewhat Lovecraftian.

 9/ Best Friend Who Is In Love With The Hero